-The 2025 Draft Annual Action Plan was created based on an estimated entitlement amount of \$1,378,690 with an additional estimated program income of \$25,000 for a total estimate of \$1,403,690 in CDBG funds for the City of Lancaster for FY 2025.
+- 1. The 2025 Draft Annual Action Plan was created based on an estimated entitlement amount of \$1,378,690 with an additional estimated program income of \$25,000 for a total estimate of \$1,403,690 in CDBG funds for the City of Lancaster for FY 2025. - 2.
+In the event of a decrease in entitlement funds: - A. Pursuant to 24 CFR 570.200(g), no more than 20% of the origin year entitlement may be expended for planning and program administrative costs. - Therefore, for every one dollar of decrease in entitlement funds, the 2025 CDBG Program Administration (Project 1) shall be decreased by 20 cents to a minimum of \$140,000.00.

-- 1. In the event of a decrease in entitlement funds: - Pursuant to 24 CFR 570.200(g), no more than 20% of the origin year entitlement may be expended for planning and program administrative costs.
-Therefore, for every one dollar of decrease in entitlement funds, the 2025 CDBG Program Administration (Project 1) shall be decreased by 20 cents to a minimum of \$140,000.00.Thereafter, for every one dollar of decrease in entitlement funds, the 2025 CDBG City Planning (Project 5) shall be decreased by 20 cents to a minimum of \$40,000.00 - 2.
-Pursuant to 24 CFR 504.201(e)(1), the amount of CDBG funds used for public services shall not exceed 15% of each grant.
-Therefore, for every one dollar of decrease in entitlement funds, the 2025 City Public Service Program (Project 9) shall be decreased by 15 cents to a minimum of \$25,000.Additional decreases in funding requiring a dollar-for-dollar decrease will be removed from the Affordable Housing Development Solutions (Project 7) allocation, as additional funds were recently reallocated to this project from previous fiscal years during a substantial amendment.
-In the event of an increase in funds: In response to recent community assessments and to meet ongoing community needs, 85% of all entitlement funds in excess of \$1,378,690 will be allocated to Affordable Housing Development Solutions (Project 7).Also in response to recent community assessments and to meet ongoing community needs, an additional 15% will be allocated to the Critical Repair Program (Project 4).
+- ii.
+Thereafter, for every one dollar of decrease in entitlement funds, the 2025 CDBG City Planning (Project 5) shall be decreased by 20 cents to a minimum of \$40,000.00 - B. Pursuant to 24 CFR 504.201(e)(1), the amount of CDBG funds used for public services shall not exceed 15% of each grant. - Therefore, for every one dollar of decrease in entitlement funds, the 2025 City Public Service Program (Project 9) shall be decreased by 15 cents to a minimum of \$25,000. - iii.
+Additional decreases in funding requiring a dollar-for-dollar decrease will be removed from the Affordable Housing Development Solutions (Project 7) allocation, as additional funds were recently reallocated to this project from previous fiscal years during a substantial amendment. - 3.
+Anticipated allocation in the event of an increase in funds: - A. In response to recent community assessments and to meet ongoing community needs, 85% of all entitlement funds in excess of \$1,378,690 will be allocated to Affordable Housing Development Solutions (Project 7). - B. Also in response to recent community assessments and to meet ongoing community needs, an additional 15% will be allocated to the Critical Repair Program (Project 4). - C. The City of Lancaster reserves the right to assign excess funds less under the \$50,000 threshold to Public Services or Planning and Administration at the Mayor's discretion pursuant to the Citizen Participation Plan.
+The City of Lancaster will continue to foster community engagement regardless of which option is exercised.